 Cord cutting is denting the US pay-TV customer base

-Millions of consumers have already swapped traditional pay-TV services for OTT, as OTT services directly provide content to users over the Internet at lower rates than a satellite TV or cable connection.
+Millions of users have already swapped traditional pay-TV services for OTT video-streaming services, as OTT services provide content directly to consumers over the Internet at lower rates than cable or satellite TV connections.
+Netflix (NFLX), Amazon Prime Video, and YouTube TV are popular streaming service providers.
+In the first quarter, Netflix added 9.6 million customers worldwide.